 2. Hydro Crunch T5 Fluorescent 4’x8’ Lamp — Best T5 Bulbs for Veg

 A compact T5 fluorescent grow light fixture for the budget-oriented grower, the Hydro Crunch provides a 16sq.ft. coverage with a 54W output per T5 bulb.
 Although the size of this light unit might not make it look like much, there are more than meets the eye in its construction.

 First of all, the lamp is built with a 95% reflective frame that adds more power to the output by scattering light all over your plants’ canopy.
-Setting it up is as easy as plugging it in and turning it on, while you can even use it vertically if you want (although that’s a fact for most T5 fluorescent light fixtures on the market).
+Setting it up is as easy as plugging it in and turning it on.
+You can even use it vertically if you want (although that’s a fact for most T5 fluorescent light fixtures on the market).

 This fixture is also daisy-chainable, meaning that you can link up to three at a time to increase coverage.
 Each fixture takes 8 lamps, reaching a max total of 432W, that will, however, degrade over time.
 Provided with the fixture comes a 15’ UL-listed power cord and 8x6400K T5 lamps of 54W each.
 Of course, you are free to customize this as it is compatible with 2700K-3000K lamps as well.

-- Ideal for growing seedlings, clones and plants until the flowering stage
+- It is one of the best T5 bulbs for veg; Ideal for growing seedlings, clones and plants until the flowering stage

 - Grow light fixture features steel housing with grow louvered slots for efficient cooling